Mobile impurity interacting with a Hubbard chain and the role of Friedel oscillations: Conclusions

 \section{Conclusions}

 In this work, we reported a comprehensive study of a mobile impurity interacting with a spin-$1/2$ fermionic bath in small one-dimensional lattices.
-We considered open lattices, which gives rise to Friedel oscillations in the fermionic bath.
+We considered finite open lattices, which give rise to Friedel oscillations in the fermionic bath.
 We found that the system shows rich behavior across different bath-impurity interactions.
 The system displays different configurations, including a miscible regime, phase separation between the impurity and either fermions or their holes, and intermediate configurations where the bath's Friedel oscillations influence the impurity.

 The hole-impurity phase separation produces, counterintuitively, an increase in the density of all particles in the borders of the lattice for strong fermion-impurity attraction.
-This contrasts with the expected collapse to the center of the lattice, as in bosonic systems.
+This contrasts with the expected collapse to the center of the lattice, as in weakly-interacting bosonic systems.
 We have shown that this particular behavior is due to the particle-hole symmetry of the employed fermionic Hubbard model.
 On the other hand, for intermediate fermion-impurity interactions, the impurity is influenced by the Friedel oscillations of the bath.
 Here, the impurity develops non-trivial patterns and localizations in its density.

-We characterized the different configurations by examining the average position of the impurity in the lattice and two-body correlations, enabling us to identify transition points.
+We characterized the different configurations by examining the average position of the impurity in the lattice and two-body correlations.
 Additionally, we examined the entanglement between species.
-We found that the partial von Neumann entropy presents sudden changes in the transition points, proving that each configuration changes the correlations between the fermions and the impurity.
+We found that the partial von Neumann entropy changes its behavior around the crossovers between regimes, proving that each configuration changes the correlations between the fermions and the impurity.

 The found results highlight features displayed by impurities interacting with fermions in lattices, not present in the bosonic systems widely studied in the past few years.
 Furthermore, our results suggest the use of impurities to probe Friedel oscillations in fermionic systems.
 Extensions of this work include the study of dynamics and, more importantly, the exploration of Friedel physics in non-lattice configurations.